-The PhD Program in Nursing Coordinator handles PhD applicant inquiries, admissions procedures, graduate student registration, monthly payments for fellowships and teaching, and assists PhD students in scheduling Preliminary exams and the Final Dissertation Defense.
+The Senior PhD Program in Nursing Coordinator serves as the Director of Graduate Studies Assistant (DGSA) and handles PhD applicant inquiries, admissions procedures, graduate student registration, monthly payments for fellowships and teaching, and assists PhD students in scheduling Preliminary exams and the Final Dissertation Defense.
 The Program Coordinator works closely with the PhD Assistant Dean to direct the day-to-day functioning of the PhD Program Office.